<> <> <> <>

 What is Saxenda?

-Saxenda is another self-injectable weight loss medication that is steadily becoming a popular weight loss solution.
+Saxenda is another safe, self-injectable weight loss medication that is steadily becoming a popular and effective weight loss solution.
 Like Ozempic, it comes as a prefilled pen for injecting.
-But, while Ozempic only requires a once weekly injection, Saxenda requires daily injections.

-Instead of semaglutide, Saxenda's main active ingredient is liraglutide, which works to emulate the naturally occurring hormone GLP-1 by regulating your appetite and blood sugar levels, which can lead to eating fewer calories and weight loss.
+Instead of semaglutide, Saxenda's main active ingredient is liraglutide which, just like Ozempic, works to emulate the naturally occurring hormone GLP-1 by regulating your appetite and blood sugar levels, which can lead to eating fewer calories and weight loss.

 Saxenda is generally prescribed to people with a body mass index (BMI) of 30 or more, or people with a BMI of 27–29 with weight-related conditions, such as pre-diabetes.